tortleX3/Post_Fix/README.md

 Implement an `ArthInFixEvaluator` class that is similar to your `ArthPostFixEvaluator` class.

 In your algorithm, use two stacks.
 One stack holds Operands, the other holds Operators.
 When you encounter a Operand, put it on the Operand stack.
-When you encounter an operator, push it on the operator stack if it has higher precedence than the operator on the top of the stack.
-Otherwise, pop an operator off the operator stack, pop two numbers off the number stack, and push the result of the computation on the number stack.
-Repeat until the top of the operator stack has lower precedence.
+When you encounter an Operator, push it on the Operator stack if it has higher precedence than the operator on the top of the stack.
+Otherwise, pop an Operator off the Operator stack, pops the appropriate number of Operands off the Operand stack, and push the result of the computation on the Operand stack.
+Repeat until the top of the Operator stack has lower precedence.
 At the end of the expression, clear the stack in the same way.
 For example, here is how the expression 3 * 4 ^ 2 + 5 is evaluated:

 Expression: 3 * 4 ^ 2 + 5
 ```